MY VIEW FROM THE COCKPIT

 Three friends, who didn’t know each other, independently approached me.
 The first friend said, “David, you have been doing some spectacular surgical work, let’s go together down to Mexico and see if we can’t help the poor rural people in the mountains?”
 I am an immense skeptic, I don’t say yes to anything without a thorough consideration.
 But I turned to that friend and said, “You bet, let’s go.”

-The second friend came to me and said, “David, let’s go to a Christian men’s retreat.”
+The third friend came to me and said, “David, let’s go to a Christian men’s retreat.”
 Being the spiritual skeptic I was, I would never go to such an event, but, I agreed to go.

-The men’s retreat was an opportunity to learn about and really grasp Grace.
+The men’s retreat was an opportunity to learn about and really grasp "Grace."
 Grace is the unmerited, profound love of God given freely to each one of us.
 It isn’t earned, in fact, you can’t earn it, no matter how good you are.
 I had no clue as I was not only a non-believer, I was a rejector of Jesus.

 And He did.